DanielTemesgen/aws-statistical-calculator/README.md

 # statistical_calculator

- pip install -r api/requirements.txt --target deps/python/lib/python3.6/site-packages

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

 - api - Code for the application's Lambda function.
-- events - Invocation events that you can use to invoke the function.
 - tests - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.